Privacy Policy

 - Right to data portability (Art.
 20 GDPR)

 - Right to object to processing based on legitimate interests (Art.
-21 GDPR)
+21 GDPR) — including our personalized name suggestions, which you can switch off anytime under Settings → Personalization

 - Right to withdraw consent at any time with effect for the future (Art.
 7(3) GDPR)